Betterment's Recommended Allocation Methodology

 Since Betterment adjusts the recommended allocation and portfolio weights of the glidepath based on your specific goals and time horizons, you’ll notice that “Major Purchase” goals take a more conservative path compared to a Retirement or General Investing glidepath.
 It takes a near zero risk for very short time horizons because we expect you to fully liquidate your investment at the intended date.
 With Retirement goals, we expect you to take distributions over time so we will recommend remaining at a higher risk allocation even as you reach the target date.

-Auto-adjust is available in investing goals with an associated time horizon (excluding Emergency Fund goals and the BlackRock Target Income portfolio) for the Betterment Core portfolio, SRI portfolios, Innovation Technology portfolio, Value Tilt portfolio, and Goldman Sachs Smart Beta portfolio.
+Auto-adjust is available in investing goals with an associated time horizon (excluding Emergency Fund goals, the BlackRock Target Income portfolio, and the Goldman Sachs Tax-Smart Bonds portfolio) for the Betterment Core portfolio, SRI portfolios, Innovation Technology portfolio, Value Tilt portfolio, and Goldman Sachs Smart Beta portfolio.
 If you would like Betterment to automatically adjust your investments according to these glidepaths, you have the option to enable Betterment’s auto-adjust feature when you accept Betterment’s recommended allocation.
 This feature uses cash flow rebalancing and sell/buy rebalancing to help keep your goal’s allocation inline with our recommended allocation.

 Adjusting for Risk Tolerance